teaching-on-testbeds/cloud-chi/index.md

 but in place of 10.56.X.Y, substitute the IP address of your node1 host on the `sharednet1` network (the network that faces the Internet).

-This specifies that our service will be the network endpoints for the `gourmetgram-kube-app` application (which we'll define shortly).
+This specifies that our service will be the network endpoints for the `gourmetgram-app` application (which we'll define shortly).
 Our service will listen for incoming connections on TCP port 80, and then it will forward those requests to the containers running the application on *their* port 8000.

 The service is of type **ClusterIP**, which means that it will accept incoming traffic on an IP address that belongs to a node in the cluster; here, we specify the IP address in `externalIPs`.